fastcode-ose/www.fastcode.org/src/get-involved/share-your-research.md

 Would you like to publish a short article that helps a broad audience to get curious about something you're into?

-The Fastcode blog is currently collecting stories and will start publishing in winter 24/25.

-Tell us your story (or story idea) and let the Fastcode blog promote your work and interests in SPE.
+Tell us your story (or story idea) and let the [Fastcode blog](/blog/read-fastcode) promote your work and interests in SPE.

 ## Making SPE more accessible